Keir Mather: Parliamentary career

-Mather was first elected to the House of Commons as MP for at the 2023 Selby and Ainsty by-election with a 46% share of the vote and a majority of 4,161 votes.
+Mather was first elected to the House of Commons as MP for Selby and Ainsty at the 2023 Selby and Ainsty by-election with a 46% share of the vote and a majority of 4,161 votes.
 The previous Conservative majority of 20,137 votes, secured by the resigning MP Nigel Adams in the 2019 general election, was the largest ever overturned by Labour in a by-election.
 It also represented the biggest swing for a Labour by-election candidate since the 1994 Dudley West by-election.